-The ({\bf B})-({\bf G}) panels of Fig.~\ref{figtpclouds} show the cloud properties of each limb, with the top and bottom panels showing properties of the evening and morning limbs, respectively.
-The ({\bf B}) and ({\bf C}) panels present the cloud optical depth profiles for each limb, where the evening terminator becomes transparent at smaller pressures than a mbar but the morning terminator remains optically thick up to pressures of $\sim$0.01\,mbars.
-The temperature difference between the planet's limbs drives the day-night cloud cycling, causing drastic difference in the cloud optical depth (i.e., the strength of cloud absorption) between the limbs.
-This effect causes the evening limb to have prominent \ce{H2O} features but the morning limb to be devoid of them.
-Panels ({\bf D}) and ({\bf E}) show the cloud mass-mixing ratio derived with our model for each cloud species at each limb.
-Silicate (MgSiO$_3$ here) and iron (Fe) clouds are likely the main components of the clouds for both the limbs.
-Panel ({\bf G}) shows that the morning limb has cloud particles with mean radius between 0.1-1\,$\mu$m between the 0.01-1\,mbar pressure range.
-These smaller cloud particles are responsible for the strong blue-side slope in the morning limb spectrum.
-Panels ({\bf D}) and ({\bf F}) show that the properties of clouds at pressures deeper than a mbar remain unconstrained in the evening limb because they are below the transit photosphere.
+Fig.~\ref{figtpclouds} also shows the retrieved cloud properties of each limb.
+Fig.~\ref{figtpclouds}C-D shows the cloud optical depth profiles, which indicate that the evening limb becomes transparent at pressures $<1$ mbar but the morning limb remains optically thick until $\sim$0.01\,mbar.
+The retrieved temperature difference between the planet's limbs is sufficient to drive the day-night cloud cycling \cite{methods}, leading to the difference in the cloud optical depth between the limbs and hence the H$_2$O absorption features.
+Fig.~\ref{figtpclouds}E-F shows the mean cloud droplet sizes for the three cloud species at each limb; we find that the morning limb has droplets with mean radius between 0.1 to 1~{$\upmu$}m in the 0.01 to 1\,mbar pressure range.